-Is It Possible to Have a Product Liability Claim Without The Product?
+Is It Possible to Have a Product Liability Claim Without The Product in New Jersey?

 You purchase a new microwave.
 Upon your first use of the product, the microwave refuses to heat your food.
 As you try to figure out the problem, a short in the wire causes a fire, severely burning your hands.
 The microwave is destroyed and you throw away what’s left.
 Later, you’re told that you have a product liability claim on your hands.
 But the item is long gone.
 Can you still sue?